-I’ve been out cleaning recently.
-That is I’m was out and not in the office as been the norm recently.
+NEFF Door Glass Shattered?
+How can that happen.
+Well I’ve been out cleaning recently.
+No it wasn’t me!
+I was out and not in the office as been the norm recently.
 We have had some issues with our staff.
 We lost one at the end of the last year and for some reason we didn’t get around to finding a new one until March time.
-We found a new guy pretty quickly and he started the day after we interviewed him.
+We decided to find someone when we noticed our sales were down.
+We found a new guy pretty quickly after that and he started the day after we interviewed him.
 All seemed well at the start.
 I took him out and trained him myself.
 He was up to standard and seem pleasant enough.
 He didn’t have problems heating up the van in the mornings and he was getting to jobs on time.

 He went out on his own cleaning.
 I should have realised that things weren’t right after the first week.
 In the first week on one of his first jobs he broke the glass on a NEFF door.
 I couldn’t really work out why he had taken the door apart as he did.
 It was a NEFF triangle corners oven.
 He didn’t take it apart by just taking the inner glass panel off.
 He took it apart by taking the handle off and taking the external glass panel off.
 So okay a different way to get the door apart.
 I know this was something I forgot to go through with him.
 Here is a video of how to do it: